Automattic/jetpack/extensions/README.md

 To test extensions for a Simple site in Calypso, sandbox the simple site URL (`example.wordpress.com`).
 Calypso loads Gutenberg from simple sites’ wp-admin in an iframe.

+## Good to know when developing Gutenberg extensions

 ## The Build

 - Compiled extensions are output to `_inc/blocks`